K1 Visa Process

 Once your petition has been approved for your K-1 Visa, USCIS will send you a letter stating that the petition has been approved.
 This is known in the K-1 Visa process as "Notice of Action 2".
 They then forward your approved petition to the National Visa Center.Step 7: National Visa Center

 The NVC will take approximately 3-4 weeks to view your petition and either approve or deny it.
 Once approved they will forward the approved petition to the US Embassy in Bangkok.
-They will notify you of this step.Step 8: US Embassy, Bangkok
+They will notify you of this step.Step 8: Interview at the US Embassy, Bangkok

 Once the documents arrive at the US Embassy in Bangkok, the staff at the embassy will contact your Thai fiancée to set an interview date and request any other documents that may be needed and that would have to be translated into English.
 We do all the translations at our offices and assist your fiancée every step of the way.